serebrov/.emacs/README.md

 I use evil, but it is good to know basic keybindings and be able to move around without evil.

+More information is in the [emacs.md](emacs.md).

 Note: "M-" (Meta) in shortcuts is "Opt" or "Alt, or "Esc" followed by letter.

-Move around:
-- use arrow keys
-- Page up/down: C-v / M-v or actual PgUp / PgDown keys

 Open/save/quit:
 - Open file: C-x C-f
 - Save: C-x C-s or M-x save-buffers
 - Quit emacs: `C-x C-c`

+Move around:
+- use arrow keys
+- Page up/down: C-v / M-v or actual PgUp / PgDown keys

+Cancel current operation: C-g (which is usually done with Esc in vim)
+- Close minibuffer
+- Close autocompletion popup

 Search in the document: C-s (next C-s, prev C-r)

 Cancel current operation: C-g (which is usually done with Esc in vim)

-Editing:
+Select, copy/paste:
 - Select text: C-space
 - Copy/Cut/Paste: M-w, C-w, C-y

+Undo and redo:
 - `C-/` - Undo, also `C-x u`, also `C-_`
   - Undo also does redo, so `C-/` undoes the undo
   - Also use `C-g` to reverse the direction of undos/redos when doing multiple undos/redos, see https://stackoverflow.com/a/18383455